judymath/quinten_health/README.md

 ## Using the topic extractor

-- Put your personal key Hugging Face key in the secret.json file
+- Put your personal key Hugging Face key in the configuration file
 - Put the raw output of the comments directly in the data folder

 Run the following command